authzed/docs/docs/reference/schema-lang.md

 #### `-` (Exclusion)

-Excludes the set of objects found for the right side relation/permission from those found in the left side relation/permission
+Excludes the set of subjects found for the right side relation/permission from those found in the left side relation/permission

 Exclusion allows for computing the difference between two sets of relations/permissions